rainlanguage/rain-protocol/README.md

 If you cancel the security check before it is finished your repository may be left in a dirty state.

+### Build and serve documentation site

+Inside the nix-shell run `docs-build` and then `docs-serve`.

+Navigate to http://localhost:3000/ to view the docs site generated with Docusaurus.
+Documentation files are written in Markdown and can be found under the `/docs` directory in this repo.

 ## Definitions

 ### Seeder